DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 * Research timing, time signature, deriving length of each note played.
 * Bug: Third octave pitch detection doesn't work correctly.

+#Sixth Entry

+Successful weekend.
+I now have the note played being displayed on the screen.
+The length of each note is saved as well.
+My plans for the coming week:

+* Clean up display.
+* Set up a database.
+* Do something with the length of notes.